jessejames18/g_plus_archive/README.md

 Google plus offline search

 ## Description
-This script queries Google Plus API to download activies in your account and let you search through your posts.
+This script queries Google Plus API to download activities in your account and let you search through your posts.

 ## Requirements
 - Python 2.7.13
 - pycurl

 ## Installation Guide
-Step1: Install the requirement
+Step1: Install the requirements

 ```
 sudo pip install pycurl